Zequez/logseq-vault/pages/Web Tool.md

 - A Digital Tool specifically designed to run inside a web browser.
 - The advantage of a Web Tool over a regular Digital Tool is that of accessibility since anyone with a web browser can access it by clicking a link without having to go through an installation process.
+- Web tools can also be integrated within other web tools.
+-